 Does Chlamydia trachomatis go away?

-Yes, chlamydia can be treated and cured with antibiotics.
+Yes, chlamydia can be treated and cured with antibiotics (most commonly doxycycline or azithromycin).
 The infection should go away in just one or two weeks with treatment.
 We know it can feel really embarrassing to get a sexually transmitted infection, but you should never ignore it or wait for it to go away on its own.

 How serious is Chlamydia trachomatis?

 All sexually transmitted infections can have serious consequences if left untreated.
-For women and AFAB people, chlamydia can lead to PID, chronic pelvic pain, ectopic pregnancy, and infertility.
-Untreated chlamydia can also put you at higher risk of developing reactive arthritis and contracting an HIV infection.
+For women and AFAB people, chlamydia can lead to pelvic inflammatory disease, chronic pelvic pain, ectopic pregnancy, and infertility.
+An untreated Chlamydia trachomatis infection can also put you at higher risk of developing reactive arthritis and contracting other STIs, including an HIV infection.
 It's crucial to seek medical attention if you suspect you may have contracted a chlamydia infection and make both safe sex practices and routine STI testing a habit.